open/close all folders

 - On a related note, a lot of people in Classical Mythology were turned into constellations, the most famous being Orion.

-- In Hinduism, one interpretation of Vishnu's blue color is that he contains the entire universe within himself, and therefore resembles the night sky.
+- In Hindu Mythology, one interpretation of Vishnu's blue color is that he contains the entire universe within himself, and therefore resembles the night sky.

 - Call of Cthulhu campaign The Fungi from Yuggoth, section "Day of the Beast".
 When the Sphinx is turned into the Beast (an avatar of Nyarlathotep) its face falls off, revealing a black oval void filled with whirling suns and galaxies.

-- Also from Magic; the gods of the plane of Theros and their servants have these (which serves a dual purpose, triune if you add "looking really cool", in that it serves as visual shorthand for "enchantment creature").
+- The gods of the plane of Theros and their servants also have these (which serves a dual purpose, triune if you add "looking really cool", in that it serves as visual shorthand for "enchantment creature").
 The mortal locals refer to this as being "infused with Nyx", Nyx being the land of the night sky and the home of the gods which mortals visit through dreams.

 - Trag'oul, a dragon/deity in Diablo lore, is described as a dragon whose entire body is made from stars, and who bears the world on his spine.